ldn-softdev/Rpnn/README.md

 Say, you want to try another input normalization range, e.g.: `-50, +50`.
 Then either way will do it:
  - `-P NRM_MAX=50 -P NRM_MIN:50` - separator between parameter name and value could be either `:` or `=`,
- - `-P NRM_MAX:50,-50` - if multiple values given, then those applied on the respective parameters in the displayed order starting from the given one (the order is the same on the help screen `-h`)
+ - `-P NRM_MAX:50,-50` - if multiple values given, then those applied on the respective parameters in the displayed order starting from the given one (the order is the same on the help screen [`-h`](https://github.com/ldn-softdev/Rpnn#cli-toy))

-Another example, it's possible to alter all the values in one go, like this:
+For example, it's possible to alter all the values in one go, like this:
 `rpn -P BLM_RDCE:'15, 1.5, 0.01, 1e+5, 1e-10, 20, -20' ...`
 > note: quotes are used because of the spaces separating parameters (i.e., to dodge shell interpolation)